Python-SIP/sip/sphinx/directives.rst

     %DefaultEncoding *string*

-This directory is used to specify the default encoding used for for ``char``, ``const char``, ``char *`` or ``const char *`` values.
+This directive is used to specify the default encoding used for ``char``, ``const char``, ``char *`` or ``const char *`` values.
 The encoding can be either ``"ASCII"``, ``"Latin-1"``, ``"UTF-8"`` or ``"None"``.
 An encoding of ``"None"`` means that the value is unencoded.
 The default can be overridden